 We are continuously work to improve and develop new solutions for our packaging and labelling.
 These are sometimes not tangible changes but with the potential of making a big difference.
 We decided to use less material, recycled paper, recyclable and compostable materials, and avoiding the use of plastic when unnecessary.

-For different items we use different suppliers, and each one has different qualities and certifications.
-Some suppliers have more sustainable qualities than others and different certifications that have been specified in each item description.
+For different items we use different suppliers, and each one has different qualities and certifications, which are specified in each item description.

 Here we explain what each of these certifications mean: